 Build a Mafia Offer before your MVP

 Before you can deliver value to customers, your customers have to want your MVP.
-You test this not by building out your MVP but testing your promise or offer.
+You test this not by building out your MVP but by testing your promise or offer.
 My favorite offer type is the Mafia Offer which, as you can guess, is an offer your customers can’t refuse — not because your stronghold them, but because it’s too good to pass up.

-The Mafia Offer is built through a combination of problem, solution, and jobs-to-be-done interviews designed to uncover what customers really want versus what they say they want.
+The Mafia Offer is built through a combination of problem, solution, and jobs-to-be-done interviews designed to uncover what customers want versus what they say they want.
 The next step is then assembling your learning into an offer your customers can’t refuse.

 “It is not the customer’s job to know what they want.”